PacificBiosciences/isocall/docs/call.md

 | `--internal-priming-filter-run-length` | `run_length` | 6 | Minimum consecutive A's to trigger filtering |
 | `--internal-priming-filter-rescue-distance` | `rescue_distance` | 25 | Max distance to annotated TTS for rescue (bp) |

-## Relative Abundance Filter
+## Relative abundance filter

 The relative abundance filter removes low-abundance novel isoforms that are similar to higher-abundance isoforms.
 This helps reduce redundant novel isoform calls that may be artifacts.

-### How It Works

 For each pair of isoforms (higher-abundance vs lower-abundance), the filter does the following:

 1. Calculates distance between the two transcripts from their exon chains: it sums junction/UTR boundary differences (in bp) and the length of exons that do